Search

 Monitoring pest activity remotely consists of using electronic devices to detect pest activity and report that activity via text messages on mobile phones or by email, similar to modern house alarms.
 These systems attract a lot of enthusiasm because instead of waiting for a pest control routine inspection (usually occurring 6, 8, or 12 times a year) to find out if pests are present, the electronic system monitors and reports in real-time, 24/7.

 The electronic pest monitoring idea is not new. for over 20 years, various systems have been coming and going at international pest control tradeshows such as PestEx in the UK or Parasitec in France, with more or less development, support and success.
-At present, the systems available are only monitoring rodents (rats and mice), but there are hopes to develop monitoring devices for insects as well in the future.
+Currently, the systems available only monitor rodents (rats and mice), but there is hope that monitoring devices for insects will be developed in the future.

 Can Remote Pest Monitoring Replace Pest Control?